swift-server/guides/docs/concurrency-adoption-guidelines.md

 struct Container<Value: Sendable>: Sendable { ... }
 ```

-Here, the Value type must be marked Sendable for Swift 6’s concurrency checks to be able property work with such container.
+Here, the `Value` type must be marked `Sendable` for Swift 6’s concurrency checks to work properly with such container.
 However, since the Sendable type does not exist in Swift prior to Swift 5.5, it would be difficult to maintain a library that supports both Swift 5.4+ as well as Swift 6.

 In such situations, it may be helpful to utilize the following trick to be able to share the same Container declaration between both Swift versions of the library: